parasol-framework/parasol/readme.md

 ### Features

 * Multi-functional: Integrate your C++ code with our API, or write programs in Fluid, our integrated Lua-based scripting language.
 Custom C++ builds are supported if you only need a particular feature such as the vector graphics engine for your project.
 * Build fully scalable UI's using our vector based widgets.
 Windows, checkboxes, buttons, dialogs, text and more are supported.
+Our UI code is script driven, making customisation easy.
 * Load SVG files into a vector scene graph, interact with them via our API and save the output in SVG (saving is WIP).
 Or just create vector scenes from scratch!
 * Multi-platform compatible networking API, providing coverage for TCP/IP Sockets, HTTP, SSL.
 * Integrated data handling APIs for XML, JSON, ZIP, PNG, JPEG, SVG.